-Omnichannel is not a new concept – our Senior Director of Omnichannel has had the word in his professional title since 2014.
-Despite it being around for many years now, most people still don’t understand what it really means.
-Let’s get back to basics and define the fundamentals of omnichannel.
+Omnichannel is not a new concept.
+It’s been around for many years now, but most people still don’t understand what it really means.
+Let’s get back to basics and recall the fundamentals of omnichannel.

-Omnichannel really is just, well, retail…but here’s our basic definition that allows for a greater understanding of the topic: “Modern retailing that provides a truly seamless shopping experience across in-store, online and mobile.”
+At a basic level, omnichannel is really just retail but here’s our definition: “Modern retailing that provides a truly seamless shopping experience across in-store, online and mobile.”

 The Connected Consumer